 Scripts are great because they allow assistant coaches to prep every station they’ll need beforehand; that way, they’re prepared from the minute practice starts until it ends.

 Working off a practice script also helps coaches be on the same page.
 If the head coach is looking at the script, the coordinators and position coaches are in the dark when the whistle blows to transition to the next period.

-We recommend being as transparent as possible with when the whistle will blow, how much time each period calls for.
+We recommend being as transparent as possible with when the whistle will blow, and how much time each period calls for.

-Having The Proper Practice Equipment Ready
+Proper Practice Equipment

 Having the proper equipment is vital to running an efficient football practice.
 We recommend having 2 pieces of equipment and 1 person in charge of time management.

 The 2 pieces of equipment are:

 Clock – If you’re fortunate enough to practice on your football field, which has a scoreboard, we recommend using that.
 If not, any digital clock, clearly visible by all coaches, is accepted.
 We’ve found this digital clock on Amazon, which can be set via a control.

 Whistle/Horn – A necessary equipment is a whistle ( which most coaches have) or air horn.
 The air horn can be used to both start and stop the period.
 It’s also loud enough that every coach can hear it and not mistake it for a whistle used in another drill.